suren3141/vehicular-3d-shape-reconstruction/README.md

 This repository contain the code for 3D Shape Reconstruction from monocular images taken from a vehicular camera.

+## Introduction

+Vehicular shape reconstruction and pose estimation is a vital step for autonomous driving tasks.
+While many SOTA works are based on bounding box detection, shape reconstruction has gained interests in recent past for tasks such as digital twin.
+However, the lack of extensive labeled dataset with a wide range of classes has made shape reconstruction challenging task.
+While recent models have used the limited dataset for supervised training, this project focuses on moving towards a semi-supervised / self-supervised learning methodology, which would pave the way for unsupervised techniques.

 ## Dataset

-The model uses the apollo3D - car instance dataset.
+### Apollo3D

+[Apollo3D](https://apolloscape.auto) dataset is an autonomous driving dataset.

-- The API and the link to download the dataset can be found [here](https://github.com/ApolloScapeAuto/dataset-api/tree/master/car_instance).
+- The [car instance set](https://github.com/ApolloScapeAuto/dataset-api/tree/master/car_instance) for shape reconstruction contains more information about the dataset, including the API and links to download the dataset.
-- In addition, the models could also be loaded in `.json` format.
-These files can be found [here](https://www.kaggle.com/competitions/pku-autonomous-driving/data?select=car_models_json).
+- The [Kaggle challenge](https://www.kaggle.com/competitions/pku-autonomous-driving/data?select=car_models_json) for shape reconstruction contains models in `.json` format.

-- The [BAAM](https://github.com/gywns6287/BAAM/tree/main) model which gives the SOTA performance on 3D vehicular reconstruction and pose estimation also uses the apolloscape dataset.
-This model combines all the annotations into a single json.
+This project uses the [BAAM model](https://github.com/gywns6287/BAAM/tree/main) as the baseline which gives the SOTA performance on 3D vehicular reconstruction and pose estimation.
+As such the "apollo3D - car instance dataset" should be organized as follows.

-The datasets listed above contains the same information.
-However, the organization of data and the file types used differ.
-This project uses BAAM as the baseline, as such the data should be organized as follows

 ```
 ${CODE Root}